ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 ## Overview

-LM-Studio-Voice-Dialogue is an application that enables voice dialogue with artificial intelligence through a local LM Studio server.
-Speech recognition (ASR), it integrates speech synthesis (TTS).
-The system utilizes **Whisper** for speech-to-text transcription, **Coqui TTS** for high-quality speech synthesis, and a local OpenAI ChatCompletion API to generate responses.
+LM-Studio-Voice-Dialogue is an application that enables voice interaction with artificial intelligence through a local LM Studio server.
+It incorporates speech recognition (ASR) and speech synthesis (TTS).
+The system uses Whisper for speech-to-text transcription, Coqui TTS for high-quality text-to-speech synthesis, and a local OpenAI ChatCompletion API to generate responses.

 ---